sfu-ireceptor/dataloading-mongo/README.md

 (though you can change it if you wish to point to another MONGO instance running on another machine perhaps).

 If environment variables are set, then the corresponding command line parameters may be omitted while running the script.

-## Test Data

-To use the data loader, we obviously need some data!

-If you don't already have some suitably formatted data on hand but need to test your (Mongo) iReceptor node installation, you may use some test data files that we provide in the 'data' submodule folder.
-A README file in that submodule describes what is available.

 ## Running the loading script